Bylaws of the Panel for Educational Policy of the City School District of the City of New York

 Nothing herein shall preclude witnesses from appearing at review proceedings by teleconference or other technological means.

 Employees who are not entitled to a review of a u-rating, who timely appeal the decision to terminate their license or certificate, shall have the decision to terminate their licenses or certificates reviewed in accordance with the procedures contained in Chancellor’s Regulation C-31.
 Those procedures shall be deemed to be incorporated herein, and witnesses may also appear by teleconference or by other technological means.

 Retirement of employees of the City School District shall be in accordance with applicable provisions of laws and rules and regulations pertaining to the retirement system of which such employee is a member.
 An employee of the City School District shall submit to a medical examination by the medical board of the retirement system of which he/she is a member when requested to do so, pursuant to an application of the Chancellor in accordance with applicable law or regulations pertaining to such retirement system after examination by and recommendation of the medical division.
 Neglect, refusal or failure to submit to such medical examination shall be deemed an act of insubordination.

-All appeals to the Panel for Educational Policy shall be served on the person designated by the Chancellor to receive such appeals.
+All appeals to the PEP shall be served on the person designated by the Chancellor to receive such appeals.
 The Chancellor shall be authorized to establish and publish appropriate rules for the processing of appeals.

-Prior to approving the settlement of litigation where the settlement would significantly impact the provision of educational services or programming within the City School District, the Chancellor shall present the proposed settlement to the Panel for Educational Policy for its approval.
+Prior to approving the settlement of litigation where the settlement would significantly impact the provision of educational services or programming within the City School District, the Chancellor shall present the proposed settlement to the PEP for its approval.